ark-network/ark/website/docs/roadmap/index.md

 - [x] Connect to an Ark Service Provider.
 - [ ] Send and receive Ark transactions
   - [x] Join a round
-  - [ ] Validate Tree and Sign forfait transaction
+  - [ ] Validate Tree and Sign forfeit transaction
   - [x] Finalize a Tree
 - [ ] on-boarding
   - [ ] Boarding address Script